sunderlldev/sunderlldev/README.md

 <h4>Areas I work with</h4>

-- Frontend and UI development using React and Astro
+- Frontend and UI development w/ React and Astro
 - REST APIs and backend systems with Spring Boot and PostgreSQL
 - Native Android apps with Kotlin
 - Scalable architectures that balance performance and simplicity